jaykrs/powerpulse-ui/README.md

 ## Documentation

-[Datta Able documentation](https://codedthemes.com/demos/admin-templates/datta-able/react/docs/) helps you out in all aspects from Installation to deployment.
+[PowerPulse documentation](https://codedthemes.com/demos/admin-templates/datta-able/react/docs/) helps you out in all aspects from Installation to deployment.

 ## Technology stack